 CHM 380 Instrumental Analysis: Applies variety of spectroscopic, electrometric, and chromatographic methods to such instruments as spectrometers (nuclear magnetic resonance, mass, and Fourier transform infrared) and gas and high-performance liquid chromatographs.
 Considers chemical, biochemical, and environmental problems.
 Lab required.
 Prerequisite: CHM 320.

 CHM 400 Advanced Analytical Chemistry: Deals with advanced treatments of simultaneous and complex equilibria, electrochemistry, spectrophotometric analysis, and separation methods.
-Prerequisites: CHM 305 and CHM 380.
+Prerequisite: consent.

 CHM 401 Advanced Inorganic Chemistry: Applies thermodynamics, kinetics, symmetry and group theory, and the theories of ionic, metallic and covalent bonding to the chemistry of nonmetallic, transition metal, organometallic and bioinorganic compounds.
 Projects based lab required.
-Prerequisites: CHM 301 and CHM 306.
+Prerequisite: consent.

 CHM 417 Advanced Organic Chemistry: Interprets molecular structure and reactivity related by means of organic reaction mechanisms.
 Introduces organic synthesis strategies and their applications.
-Prerequisites: CHM 221, CHM 301 and CHM 305.
+Prerequisite: consent.

 CHM 445 Advanced Integrated Laboratory in Chemistry: Provides students with experience in advanced experimental approaches to solve complex and real world chemical problems.
 Projects involve perspectives, skills, and instrumentation from each of the divisions of chemistry.
-Prerequisites: CHM 121, CHM 221, and one 300-level chemistry course with lab.
+Prerequisite: consent.

 CHM 460 Topics in Chemistry: Explores subject chosen by faculty and student, such as environmental chemistry, polymers, stereochemistry, nuclear and radiation chemistry, phase relationship, inorganic synthesis, advanced electrochemical techniques, organometallics, photochemistry, natural products, special problems in chemical education, and current problems from the chemical literature.
 May be repeated for credit.
-Prerequisites: some knowledge of four basic areas of chemistry and consent.
+Prerequisite: consent.

 CHM 498/499 Research I and II: Requires proposal of collaborative faculty/student project and weekly seminars and progress reports.
 Culminates in written thesis and oral presentation on work conducted.
 Capstone experience.
-Prerequisite: CHM 350 and consent.
+Prerequisite: consent.